Nurturing Empathy in Future Generations: University celebrates a decade of working with Early Years Professionals

 Mary Gordon, founder of the Roots of Empathy programme delivered the keynote speech at the annual lecture.
 Before speaking to an audience of nearly 200 students, staff, professionals and community leaders, Mary Gordon, said: “I believe that we are all born with the capacity for empathy and it is through early attachment relationships that empathy blooms or fades.
 Empathy is at the core of our humanity and its absence underscores violence and cruelty of all kinds.

 “The innovation in Roots of Empathy is in the harnessing the power of the attachment relationship between infant and parent.
-Over the school year, the experiential learning with the neighborhood parent and infant is biologically embedded in the students’ brains as they observe this secure attachment relationship.
+Over the school year, the experiential learning with the neighbourhood parent and infant is biologically embedded in the students’ brains as they observe this secure attachment relationship.
 The Roots of Empathy Instructor guides the children to label the baby’s feelings and intentions.
 The children learn the affective aspect of empathy – emotion – and the cognitive aspect of empathy – perspective-taking.
 Emotional literacy develops as children begin to identify and label the baby’s feelings, reflect on and understand their own feelings, then the feelings of others.
 Through curriculum activities before and after the family visit, the children are given opportunities to discuss their feelings and listen to the feelings of others.

 “I’m delighted that the University of Northampton, as a Changemaker Campus, places such a focus on using its influence in creating Early Years Professionals who understand the power of the relationships they will have with infants and young children in nurturing optimal life chances.
 The Roots of Empathy programme in Northampton has had a very successful first year; it is already having a positive impact on the young children in the three primary schools, as well as the families who participate.”